 Can I just be honest for second??
 I have spent the last 20 years in the skin care industry.
 I have always had a lot of pressure to have perfect skin.
 I’ve battled my skin and often have been embarrassed to claim that I am a skin care professional.
 Skin has always been a struggle for me and I’ve honestly never represented my skin care business well until the last couple of years.

-Moderate acne plagued my teens and early 20’s and dry patches, imbalance, blackheads and allergy like bumps were a common theme in my 30’s.
+I had acne-prone skin in my teens and early 20’s.
+Dry patches, imbalance, blackheads and allergy like bumps were a common theme in my 30’s.

 I have found products that boasted miracles and would improve my skin at first, but then the chemical filled product would stop working and I would be back to square one.